home-assistant/home-assistant.io/source/_integrations/konnected.markdown

 <div class='note info'>

-If you have an existing `configuration.yaml` completing the configuration flow will do an one time import of the settings contained in `configuration.yaml`.
-Once the import creates a configuration entry the Konnected section of the `configuration.yaml` is no longer used - it is recommended to remove the konnected section of `configuration.yaml` and after the import occurs.
-Any future changes to settings should occur via the Options Flow.
+If you have an existing `configuration.yaml` completing the configuration flow will do a one time import of the settings contained in `configuration.yaml`.
+Once the import creates a configuration entry the Konnected section of the `configuration.yaml` is no longer used - it is recommended to remove the `konnected` section of `configuration.yaml` and after the import occurs.
+Any future changes to settings should occur via the options provided in the Home Assistant web interface.

 If you want to retain `configuration.yaml` and need to re-import any changes or updates you will need to delete the entry in **Configuration** -> **Integrations** -> **Configured** and repeat the configuration flow.